 Market conditions are generally divided into two types; trending and consolidated (sideways).
-Price action can help us identify these conditions by paying attention to the High and Low prices.
+Price action trading indicators can help us identify these conditions by paying attention to the High and Low prices.

 The trending market condition itself is further divided into two types; uptrend and downtrend.
 Uptrends can be identified from higher high prices and higher low prices.

 Whereas Downtrends are identified from lower high prices and lower low prices.

 Difficulty in determining where the position of HH, HL, LH, and LL is due to the “zigzag” position?
 If so, then at that time you are facing a consolidated market condition (sideways).